olivierfriard/boris_docs/index.rst

 **WARNING**

-**On Microsoft-Windows, launching can be stopped by a *Security warning*: *The publisher can not be verified.
-Are you sure you want to run this software?*  Click the *Run* button to launch BORIS.**
+**On Microsoft-Windows, launching can be stopped by a `Security warning: The publisher can not be verified.
+Are you sure you want to run this software?`
+Click the `Run` button to launch BORIS.**

 At the first launch, BORIS will ask you to allow the automatically check for new version.
 Internet access is required for this feature.